 by Aidan Chivers

-At the height of the media attention, by an obscure paradox Oriel seemed to be presented by the supporters of Rhodes Must Fall (RMF) as racist, imperialist and oppressive; and yet Oriel’s response to the discussion simultaneously left it branded as weak, overly liberal, and unconcerned by issues of history and tradition.
+At the height of the media interest, by an obscure paradox Oriel was presented by the supporters of Rhodes Must Fall (RMF) as racist, imperialist and oppressive; and yet Oriel’s response to the discussion left it branded as weak, overly liberal, and unconcerned by issues of history and tradition.
 With over a year separating Oriel from its decision not to remove the statue, the college and its members can now have some perspective on the protests, discussion and consequences of December 2015.

 Now that it has the space to breathe, Oriel has been holding a series of meetings and forums to establish how it should respond to and better contextualise Rhodes’s legacy.
 At this point in time it is worth reflecting on the events leading up to and surrounding the protests in Oriel Square, and the attention that they received across the world.

 The RMF movement’s origins in the University of Cape Town (UCT) are both widely recognised and yet often misrepresented.
 Although the campaign shot to prominence in March 2015, it was not – as is often supposed – born out of a vacuum or simply from the whim of a small number of individuals.
 Unveiled in 1934, demands for the UCT statue’s removal date back to at least the 1950s.

 There had long been discomfort at the enormous statue of the colonialist figure gazing proudly out over the land he had invaded, and debates had been ongoing for some time.
 The international media’s attention, however, was only really attracted to the issue when a group of students gathered around an activist named Chumani Maxwele, who triggered the modern wave of protests on 9 March 2015 when he threw human faeces at the statue.
 The gathering was small – reports suggest that scarcely ten people were in attendance – but the event prompted a surge in the issue’s prominence.